top of page

 Based on these findings, Compass Center is raising funds for an innovative and compassionate new housing strategy that empowers victims of domestic violence, provides safety for them and their children, and keeps them in their community.

-STRATEGY - SCATTERED EMERGENCY HOUSING
+STRATEGY - SCATTERED SHELTER

 We will lease 3 to 6 apartments across Orange County to shelter domestic violence victims for a few days up to three months.
 Known as “scattered housing,” this leasing strategy has proven successful for communities across the state and nation.